-The massive cruise ship Costa Concordia which capsized killing 32 people onboard is being torn apart 5 years after the tragedy.
+The large-sized passenger ship Costa Concordia which capsized killing 32 people onboard is being torn apart 5 years after the tragedy.

 The luxury Costa Cruises vessel was carrying 4,252 passengers and crew when it smashed into rocks and sunk near the Island of Giglio on January 13, 2012.
 The death toll made the tragic incident the worst maritime disaster in Italy since the Second World War.